adriaanwm/pathstore/README.md

 -   `value` **Any** The new value.
 If you provide a function, it will be given the current value at path and should return a new value. (see examples).
 -   `options` **Object** (optional) Some additional options.
     -   `noPublish` **Boolean** (optional) Do not trigger subscriber functions.
 The subscribe functions that would have been called will instead be called the next time `store.set` is called without the `noPublish` option
+    -   `identifier` **String** (optional) A custom identifier that will be shown in Redux Devtools.
+Normally in Redux-land this would be the action.
+In Pathstore this is normally the path.

 #### Examples